Harnan01/e19-co227-Plants-disease-dataset-collection-in-SriLanka/docs/README.md

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Plants disease dataset collection in SriLanka
+# Plants Disease Dataset Collection in SriLanka

 ---